FSevaistre/ML/README.md

-# ML
-Machine Learning Exercices
+# Machine Learning Exercices

+Here are my assignments for the Stanford machine learning MOOC

+And other machine learning tests